Global Growth & Strategy·Localization Best Practices

 2. Translation phase

-Next up is the translation phase.
+Next comes the translation phase.

 Pick your team

-You need a team of experts to localize your content.
 Look for translators who are fluent in the target language and have a strong understanding of the subject matter.
 They should be able to provide insights into the linguistic and cultural relevance of the translated content.

 Establish a “quality pillar.”
 This team will be in charge of maintaining quality standards at scale.
 Develop a scoreboard for each language so that all quality evaluations take place objectively, with clearly defined rules instead of opinions.